 If you are printing a profile target, then you can always use one of three paper types - this has worked very well for every Epson & Canon pigment ink printer since 2001.

-All 'Art' Papers - any fine art matte paper, smooth or texture
+All 'Art' Papers - any fine art matte paper, smooth or textured.
+Also all matte canvas.

 Epson - Epson Archival Matte (also listed sometimes as Epson Enhanced Matte or Epson Ultra Premium Presentation Matte)